batgranny/saltdash/README.md

 ## What is Saltdash?

-Saltdash is a basic web based tool for viewing and searching an external MariaDB / MySQl **Saltstack job cache** written in PHP.
+Saltdash is a basic web based tool for viewing and searching an external MariaDB / MySQL **Saltstack job cache** written in PHP.

 ### Prerequisites
 An external job cache for your salt master [see the Saltstack documentation](http://https://docs.saltproject.io/en/latest/topics/jobs/external_cache.html#external-job-cache)